szabogabriel/JDI/README.md

 The request values consist of two prefixed keys, the `type.` and `impl.` followed by the full path of the service interface or class to be instantiated.
 The value for the key prefixed with `impl.` must be the class, which should be used as a service implementation for the given service interface or class.
 The value for the key prefixed with `type.` is either `singleton` or `multiton`.
 Should there be no type value set, it defaults to `singleton`.
 A `singleton` service implementation would be cached inside the service factory and created only once.
 A `multiton` type service will be instantiated upon every request.

+There is an option to extend the `impl` type configuration keys with a custom String prefix which than works as a descriminator.
+For instance having an interface `com.test.MyInterface`, we can declare configuration values like `impl.com.test.MyInterface` for the default implementation and additionally `MyCustomService.impl.com.test.MyInterface` for a custom implementation.
+Discriminators in the code can be set on a method parameter level by using the `@Discriminator` annotation.

+The configuration service also has a default method for setting the root package for classpath scans.
+In its default value it returns an empty `Optional`, which is interpreted as there should be no classpath scan performed.

 ## Flowchart of the service factory

 1. Determining the class to instantiate.
 Should the requested class be an interface or an abstract class, the class to be instantiated is loaded from the configuration service.
 Otherwise the requested class itself is returned as target for instantiation.
+If there is no entry in the configuration service for the interface or for the abstract class, then a classpath scan for subtypes is performed, if there was a root package defined in the configuration service.

 2. Should the instance of the given class be already cached, it can be returned directly.
 Otherwise a new instance is created, which is stored, if it is of a singleton type.